-There are some things which after longer reflection acquire a definite "I want to trumpet this from the rooftops" quality, and which I end up not saying because the world doesn't seem to be listening anyway.
-I also don't have enough clarity and/or writing skill to write so well that the world would be forced to listen.
+There are some things which after a period of contemplation acquire a definite "I want to trumpet this from the rooftops" quality, and which I end up not saying because the world doesn't seem to be listening anyway.
+I also don't have enough clarity and/or writing skill to force the world to listen.

-But sometimes these thoughts come across in LessWrong 2.0 comments, which for some reason feel less like I need to have a good explicit justification for things which I want to say.
+Some of these thoughts come across in comments (for example on LessWrong 2.0), where I somehow feel less like I need to have an explicit defensible justification for everything I might want to say.
 I'm quoting two such comments below, in the vain hope that someone (anyone?) will get the message.
 YMMV.

 Here's one on Acknowledging Rationalist Angst: